 Microservice architecture is a service-based architectural style where you can independently develop, test, and deploy different modules of an application.
 It would reduce costs of hosting by splitting your SaaS app into microservices.
 Thanks to the microservices frameworks, it becomes easier to isolate faults in your SaaS app.
 As a result, the entire framework will not get affected, even with a small failure in some modules.

 You can use popular microservices frameworks like GoMirco, Micronaut, Spring Boot, Eclipse Vert.x, etc., to save money and time in SaaS app deployment.
-Different orchestration systems like Fargate, Kubernetes, or Amazon ECS can manage your microservices to scale up your SaaS application.
+Different orchestration systems like Azure Container Instances, Azure Kubernetes Service (AKS), or Azure Container Apps can manage your microservices to scale up your SaaS application.

 Key components of the SaaS tech stack